 Fighting against darkening skies on an already grey afternoon and against my desire to visit Neustadt on the other side of the Elbe river, I stayed in the Zwinger to the top of the hour, and here’s what I saw and heard …

 From Berlin, Dresden can be reached with direct EuroCity (EC) trains in just over two hours’ time.
 Although EC trains run every two hours, this direct route is the quickest way by rail to Dresden from the German capital.

-I made the two photos above with a Canon EOS450D (XSi) camera and the short video with a 4th-generation iPod Touch on 21 December 2012.
+I made the photos and video on 21 December 2012.
 This post appears on Fotoeins Fotopress at fotoeins.com as http://wp.me/p1BIdT-2Ux.